 - The trade-off for his exceptional mobility is his pathetically small health bar.
 Only Akuma, Yun, Yang, and Ibuki have less health, but they all have better moves and defensive options.
 A competent player can destroy him with a couple of decent combos in about 10 seconds.
 This includes Necro, who in the story is the Flawed Prototype while Twelve is supposed to be the Superior Successor.

 - He has only a handful of combos, most of which deal relatively little damage, connect only at close range, and are unsafe on block.
+He has only a couple of good cross-ups, but they rely on some questionable spacing and hit detection.
 They also have abysmal priority; Chun-Li can tear him apart despite having a severe range disadvantage.
 The few good moves he has can be easily parried by an experienced opponent.
 The EX versions don't do much more damage, and burn through too much meter to be practical.

 - His throw deals out a lot of damage, but sends the opponent flying to the other end of the screen, forcing you to work your way back in again.
 It's only really safe if you parry into it as well.

 - His Super Arts aren't very good.
-The first sends out a wave of spikes that deals a ton of damage if it connects.
-But the start up is incredibly slow; if you don't combo into it (for which very few moves work), you'll simply telegraph and allow yourself to be easily punished.
-The second requires you to be airborne, but the angle and hit detection are finicky.
+X.N.D.L. sends out a wave of spikes that deals a ton of damage if it connects.
+But the start up is incredibly slow; if you don't combo into it, you'll simply telegraph and allow yourself to be easily punished.
+There a few moves that combo into it, but are generally high risk due to being close ranged and easily blockable.
+X.F.L.A.T. requires you to be airborne, but the angle and hit detection are finicky.
 Your opponent needs to be standing on the ground, too; if you connect in midair, the damage output is drastically reduced.
-The third is the only truly useful one; it lets you shapeshift into your opponent.
+The only surefire way of connecting this is using his neutral knee and jump canceling, which definitely isn't something new players would know how to do.
+X.C.O.P.Y. lets you shapeshift into your opponent.
 You have the option of playing as the character normally, or repeatedly taunting to gain stat boosts.
 But you can't use the mimicked character's EX moves or Super Arts.
 Also, the meter burns up quickly (and using this Super Art makes utilizing Twelve's EX moves impractical); once it runs out, Twelve will enter a painfully slow transformation sequence that leaves him wide open.